Event-Free Moving Object Segmentation from Moving Ego Vehicle: INTRODUCTION

 To promote the research in the domain, we introduce a substantial dataset of 13,314 frames, derived from the DSEC dataset \cite{gehrig2021dsec,zhou2023rgb}.
-This new dataset, called DSEC-MOS, covers a wide range of challenging driving scenarios, including different lighting conditions and complex traffic scenarios.
+This new dataset, called DSEC-MOS, covers a wide range of challenging driving scenarios, including different lighting conditions and complex traffic scenarios, as shown in Figure \ref{Fig-dataset}.
 It includes 8 categories of moving objects such as vehicles, pedestrians, cyclists, etc., each with different motion patterns, appearances, and scales, making the dataset highly suitable for both training and evaluation of MOS algorithms.
 Furthermore, DSEC-MOS provides dense pixel-level annotations for moving objects.

-Leveraging our proposed dataset, we performed a systematic benchmark involving 8 state-of-the-art RGB and RGB-flow methods.
-Intriguingly, we observe that the leading methods \cite{pei2022hierarchical,yuan2023isomer,karim2023med,cho2023treating} on existing VOS datasets do not necessarily maintain their competitiveness on our challenging dataset.
+Leveraging our proposed dataset, we performed a systematic benchmark involving mainstream object segmentation methods in video tasks.
+Intriguingly, we observe that the leading methods \cite{pei2022hierarchical,yuan2023isomer,karim2023med,cho2023treating} do not necessarily maintain their competitiveness on our challenging dataset.
 Nevertheless, with the same backbone, RGB-flow methods \cite{pei2022hierarchical,yuan2023isomer} consistently outperform RGB-only approaches \cite{cho2023treating,liu2021f2net}.
 Additionally, \cite{pei2022hierarchical,karim2023med} with deeper architectures such as transformers \cite{vaswani2017attention} outperform CNN-based counterparts \cite{yang2021learning,ren2021reciprocal} even when the latter uses extra flow cues.
 Consequently, we introduce a straightforward yet highly effective model, termed EmoFormer, that incorporates event clues as additional dense supervision during training while remaining event-free during inference.
+Detailed comparative analyses show that our method significantly outperforms all existing SOTA approaches.